 The works are in bronze, granite & wrought iron, all exploring the naked, human form.
 There are figures in all different states of expression, from the simplicity of the everyday (holding hands, walking) to the complexity of emotions & relationships (sexual desire).

-Head out of Oslo to the Holmenkollen National Ski Arena – you can get here by metro.
+Head out to the Holmenkollen National Ski Arena – it’s one of the top Oslo day trips and you can get here by metro.
 This was the site of the 1952 Winter Olympics but the entire complex has since been completely rebuilt.

 Holmenkollen is made up of 3 attractions: